 GASLAND Chef IH90BF 240V 36” Built-In Induction Cooktop – Best Budget Buy

-- 🎁【Multiple Protection Functions】We developed and manufactured this product strictly following North American Norm.
-This induction stove top have different protection functions to ensure safety, such as the child safety lock, overheating protection, auto shutdown protection and detection of small articles.
+- 🎁【Safty Protection Functions】We developed and manufactured this product strictly following North American Norm.
+Sevral protection functions to ensure safety, such as the child safety lock, overheating protection, auto shutdown protection and detection of small articles.

-- 🎁【Multifunctional Timer】This induction cooktop comes with a multifunctional timer.
-You can use it as a time reminder when cooking.
-You can also set the induction cooktop to turn the cooking zones off automatically after the setting time is up.
+- 🎁【Multifunctional Timer】This electric cooktop comes with a multifunctional timer.
+You can use it as a time reminder when cooking and set cooking time.
+It will automatically turn itself off at the end of the setting time.
 You can set the time up to 99 minutes.

 The GASLAND Induction Cooktop makes an ideal choice if you’re looking for a 36-inch cooktop within your budget.
 As far as affordable 36-inch induction cooktops go, the GASLAND may be an ideal choice for people for you.